perch fishing

 perch fishing lake

 The perch has a mouth that inhales prey – it creates something like a vacuum in its mouth.
 When the mouth opens, water floods in.
 A rod that is sensitive enough will allow the perch to move the lure a few inches with minimal resistance.
-A rod that’s too stiff could result in lures being yanked out of fish’s mouths.
+A rod that’s too stiff could result in lures being yanked out of the fish’s mouth.

 ultra light perch rod